-Arkane has done it once again, producing a top-tier immersive sim for PS5 which utilises the hardware excellently.
+Arkane has done it once again, producing a top-tier immersive sim for PS5 which utilizes the hardware excellently.
 With solid DualSense support and gorgeous visuals, Deathloop’s unique premise and excellent characters help round out one of the best and most unique games on Sony’s new console.

-In it, two competing assassins find themselves trapped in a timeloop that they need to break in order to survive.
+In it, two competing assassins find themselves trapped in a time loop that they need to break in order to survive.
 Playing as Colt, you’ll need to crack the code and kill eight visionaries in order to break the loop, all while trying to avoid being killed by rival Julianna.

 If you have never played an Arkane game before Deathloop is a great place to start and it offers a lot of content for you to sink your teeth into.
-Read our Deathloop review for a more.
+Read our Deathloop review for more.